ubc-library-rc/oer-rdm/jb_slides.md

 - Hard to remain consistent <!-- .element: class="fragment" style="color:#7E3517" -->

+notes: The result is a fairly distributed developent environment, with several small teams in the Research Commons working semi-autonomously toward the broader Research Commons goal.

-notes: I would argue that this collaborative workshop development model has worked well for us, and that incorporating the perspectives and insights of GAAs coming from many academic backgrounds (not just the Library and Information Science stream) has improved our content overall.
-But collaboration of this type  also introduces some challenges.
+In my opinion this collaborative model works well for us.
+Incorporating the perspectives, skills, and insights of GAAs who come from many academic backgrounds has improved our content overall.
+But this approach also introduces some challenges.

 An obvious challenge is that graduate student involvement usually means higher turnover as students come and go.
+Even if some GAAs stay with the Research Commons longer, in any given year there is almost guaranteed to be turnover.

-Onboarding new students and managing the transitions requires coordination as each new persong brings their own habits and preferences to the table.
-We're also split into smaller teams, each responsible for a certain area: Data Analysis and visualization in my case and RDM for Eugene.
-Needs and preferences also differ between teams.  also p content teams
+Onboarding new students requires coordination as each new persong brings their own skills and preferences to the table - to say nothing of the preferences and habits of the _librarians_ they work with.
+Before the coordinated OER vision we adopted in 2020 there was much less consistency in how we developed and presented our material.

 ---
 ### The OER vision